Persistence In Prayer – Birthing Spiritual Promises

 Staying Focused

-Other examples of perseverance in the Bible include:
+Other examples of perseverance and being persistent in prayer in the Bible include:

 • Abraham: He waited 25 years for the fulfillment of God’s promise of a son.